jmccarty3/awsScaler/README.md

 ```
 ### Quick Explanation:
 1. Any Pod with a node selector containing both "usage=worker" and "foo=bar" will cause the scaler to locate autoscaling groups with tags "foo=bar" and scale up the desired amount
 2. Any Pod within namespace "alpha" or "beta" will cause the scaler to locate and attempt to scale an autoscaling group tagged "foo=bar" or named "asg-foobar".
+In addition, the autoscaling group will scale to no more than a maximum of 5 machines.
 3. Any Pod will cause the scaler to attempt to scale up an autoscaling group with the same key/value pair for "api-server" that the scaler is associated with.

 ### Important Notes